codergon/uri-metadata/Readme.md

 });
 ```

-Returns an object containing the url metadata grouped by type
+The response is an object containing the URL metadata grouped by type:

 ```javascript
 {